godotengine/godot-docs/classes/class_texturelayered.rst

 - :ref:`int<class_int>` **get_height** **(** **)** |const|

-Returns the height of the texture.
-Height is typically represented by the Y-axis.
+Returns the height of the texture in pixels.
+Height is typically represented by the Y axis.

 ----